 Many people (myself included) use VPNs for watching geo-blocked movies and shows.
 Why limit yourself to your own country’s Netflix library when you can access multiple?

 The situation with CyberGhost was slightly different.
 It managed to load the US Netflix, but the speed was really slow.
-And, even though the VPN unblocked BBC iPlayer and Youtube, it didn’t let us access DAZN.
+The same quality rule applied to BBC iPlayer and Youtube.

 It’s important to mention that CyberGhost has specialized servers for streaming - for example, a UK server for BBC iPlayer and a US server for Netflix.
 Also, both VPN services offer the SmartDNS feature that allows you to watch geo-blocked content on devices that don’t support VPN connections.